NautilusTrader

 KRAKEN_FUTURES_DEMO_API_SECRETAPI secret for Kraken Futures (demo).

 Demo environment: Only Kraken Futures offers a demo environment (https://demo-futures.kraken.com) for testing without real funds.
-Kraken Spot does not have a testnet - the environment setting only affects Futures connections.
+Kraken Spot does not have a demo or testnet environment.

 We recommend using environment variables to manage your credentials.